apache/ranger/README.txt

    $ mvn clean compile package install assembly:assembly
    $ mvn eclipse:eclipse

+   (Ranger Admin UI tests depend on PhantomJS.
+If the build fails with npm or Karma errors you can either
+      i. install PhantomJS dependencies for your platform (bzip2 and fontconfig) ii. skip JavaScript test execution: mvn -DskipJSTests ...)

 3. After the above build command execution, you should see the following TAR files in the target folder: